It’s been a while since we’ve done a post on REITs.

 Lots to cover, so let’s jump right into it.

-FYI we’ll share commentary on the 2020 crisis every weekend going forward, so for those of you who haven’t signed up for our mailing list, please do – its absolutely free.
+BTW – we share commentary on the COVID crisis every weekend, so please sign up for our mailing list, its absolutely free.

-It’s a weekly newsletter that goes out at noon every Sunday, and rounds up the week’s posts so you never miss anything.
+It’s a weekly newsletter that goes out every Sunday, and rounds up the week’s posts so you never miss anything.

 Criteria for REITs